-Your numerical NPS allows you to quantify how changes you make to your product affect the customer experience over time.
+What is Net Promoter Score in relation to tracking?
+Your score allows you to quantify how changes you make to your product or service affect the customer experience and long-term business performance.

 Unexpected shipping delays